bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>

-A common way to organize assets is to add an assets folder inside of the source folder, and keep all your app's assets there.
+<p>A common way to organize assets is to add an assets folder inside of the source folder, and keep all your app's assets there.
 Some assets can also be placed inside the public folder.
-The general rule for asset storage is that if your app can compile without it, you can keep it in the public folder.
+The general rule for asset storage is that if your app can compile without it, you can keep it in the public folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-h.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->